S-train (Copenhagen): Former projects and stations

+Closed stations

+Closed stations before the S-trains

+The following stations were located on later S-Bahn lines but were closed before or in connection with the introduction of S-trains on the lines in question.
+Stations marked with a - in the zone field were closed before HT's introduction of the zone fare system in 1975.

 Lines

-Since December, 2020, there are seven lines running across the network.
-A, B, C and F run all week, E and H Monday to Friday and Bx is a support line that operates only during the rush hour.
+Since December 2020, there have been seven lines running across the network.
+A, B, C and F run all week, E and H Monday to Friday, and Bx is a support line that operates only during the rush hour.